OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 **Animal -** any whole animal, biological tissue, or part of an animal including a wound sample from an animal.
 If a cut of meat was not specified, was placed in animal category.
 If a food animal and ‘carcass’ was listed, was considered meat.
 Mastitis milk, abceses,  and other diseased/infected parts from animals were left in animal category.
 Birds were also defined as animals.

-**Animal environment -** environment(s) animals live in, excluding farm environments (farm, chicken house, cow paddock, chicken house fecal, etc) which were given their own category.
+**Animal environment -** environment(s) animals live in, excluding farm environments (farm, chicken house, cow paddock, chicken house fecal, etc) which were given their own category. **this category requires additional curation/additions**

-**Animal feces -** animal fecal samples, excluding farm fecal samples (eg. Chicken house fecal) which were categorized as 'farm'
+**Animal feces -** animal fecal samples, excluding farm fecal samples (eg. Chicken house fecal) which were categorized as 'farm'. **this category requires additional curation/additions**

 **Food -** mixed food products or products that can’t be easily categorized: Chilli, if type was not specified and it could refer to prepared chilli or the pepper; Spreads and cream cheese mixtures; All salads (including tuna, egg, potato, and coleslaw) that may contain mixed ingredients; hummus; guacamole; salsa; ready to eat mixed products; sandwiches; fruitcake; sushi; pasta; sauces; etc.